Investigating the paranormal with science, technology and parapsychology

 Still, the P-SB7 raises intruiging questions for which there are no clear answers.
 For example, how might a non-corporal entity generate (and modulate) RF signals stable enough for a radio receiver to acquire?
 Paranormal investigators have reported results with the device in both AM and FM modes.

-Serious field research has shown a firm correlation between EVP and EMF.
+Field research has shown a possible correlation between EVP and EMF.
 This research further maintains EVP are a form of modulated EMF that occurs within the audio frequency range (20hz-20khz) and suggests commercial radio (AM/FM) signals may not be the source (i.e. are not carriers) of ITC audio in the P-SB7.

-The insertion point for ITC perhaps occurs AFTER an incoming radio signal has been heterodyned and during the audio processing stage.
-This may explain why P-SB7/ITC audio is heard over several frequency steps and across radio bands.
+Either rationale may explain why P-SB7/ITC audio is heard over several frequency steps for the radio receiver and across radio bands.
 Put another way, P-SB7/ITC audio is essentially EVP that are heard in real-time.

 Nonetheless in light of these cautions, recommend future P-SB7 experimentation is performed in conjunction with an RF Spectrum Analyzer to visualize RF environmentals.
-Also experimentation with EVP and ITC might employ Faraday cages, RF suppression or bandpass filtering capabilities to block undesired RF transmissions.
+Also experimentation with EVP and ITC might employ various signal conditioning techniques to include noise suppression or bandpass filtering to block unwanted transmissions and noise.

 In all, it was a successful expedition.
 We wish to the thank the staff of the University of Maryland for helping to facilitate this project.
 We wish to thank in particular the University of Maryland Film Office (Ms Pam Lloyd), the Public Safety Staff who provided safety recommendations and escort services (Mr Kevin Atchison and Mr Jonathon Macri), and the University Historian (Ms Anne Turkos), who hosted a survey of UMD locations and provided background research that shaped expedition planning.